-When new Trustees were appointed in the year, the Board agreed an appropriate process and criteria for the recruitment based on the skill and capability requirements of the Board, governance and good practice for multi academy trusts, and the requirements of the Trust's governing documents.
-During the financial year the Board identified one suitable candidate for the Trustee posts; the recommendation was presented to members who made the final appointment.
+The Board have agreed an appropriate process and criteria for the recruitment of new Trustees based on the skill and capability requirements of the Board; governance and good practice for multi academy trusts, and the requirements of the Trust's governing documents.
+During the financial year the Board did not appoint any new Trustees.